mcltn/invoiceAnalysisV2/README.md

 ### Setting up IBM Code Engine and building container to run report
 1. Create project, build job and job.
-   1.1.
-Open the Code Engine console.
+   - Open the Code Engine console.
-   1.2.
-Select Start creating from Start from source code.
+   - Select Start creating from Start from source code.
-   1.3.
-Select Job
+   - Select Job
-   1.4.
-Enter a name for the job such as invoiceanalysis.
+   - Enter a name for the job such as invoiceanalysis.
 Use a name for your job that is unique within the project.
-   1.5.
-Select a project from the list of available projects of if this is the first one, create a new one.
+   - Select a project from the list of available projects of if this is the first one, create a new one.
 Note that you must have a selected project to deploy an app.
-   1.6.
-Enter the URL for this GitHub repository and click specify build details.
+   - Enter the URL for this GitHub repository and click specify build details.
 Make adjustments if needed to URL and Branch name.
 Click Next.
-   1.7.
-Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
+   - Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
 Click Next.
-   1.8.
-Select a container registry location, such as IBM Registry, Dallas.
+   - Select a container registry location, such as IBM Registry, Dallas.
-   1.9.
-Select Automatic for Registry access.
+   - Select Automatic for Registry access.
-   1.10.
-Select an existing namespace or enter a name for a new one, for example, newnamespace.
+   - Select an existing namespace or enter a name for a new one, for example, newnamespace.
-   1.11.
-Enter a name for your image and optionally a tag.
+   - Enter a name for your image and optionally a tag.
-   1.12.
-Click Done.
+   - Click Done.
-   1.13.
-Click Create.
+   - Click Create.
-2. Create configmaps and secrets.
+2. Create ***configmaps*** and ***secrets***.
-   2.1.
-From project list, choose newly created project.
+    - From project list, choose newly created project.
-   2.2.
-Select secrets and configmaps
+    - Select secrets and configmaps
-   2.3. click create, choose config map, and give it a name.
+    - Click create, choose config map, and give it a name.
 Add the following key value pairs
-        ***COS_BUCKET*** = Bucket within COS instance to write report file to.
+      - ***COS_BUCKET*** = Bucket within COS instance to write report file to.
-        ***COS_ENDPOINT*** = Public COS Endpoint (including https://) for bucket to write report file to
+      - ***COS_ENDPOINT*** = Public COS Endpoint (including https://) for bucket to write report file to
-        ***COS_INSTANCE_CRN*** = COS Service Instance CRN in which bucket is located.
+      - ***COS_INSTANCE_CRN*** = COS Service Instance CRN in which bucket is located.<br>
-   2.4.
-Select secrets and configmaps (again)
+	- Select secrets and configmaps (again)
-   2.5.  click create, choose secrets, and give it a name.
+    - Click create, choose secrets, and give it a name.
 Add the following key value pairs
-         ***IC_API_KEY*** = an IBM Cloud API Key with Billing access to IBM Cloud Account
+      - ***IC_API_KEY*** = an IBM Cloud API Key with Billing access to IBM Cloud Account
-         ***COS_APIKEY*** = your COS Api Key Id with writter access to appropriate bucket
+      - ***COS_APIKEY*** = your COS Api Key Id with writter access to appropriate bucket
 3. Choose the job previously created.
-   3.1.
-Click on the Environment variables tab.
+   - Click on the Environment variables tab.
-   3.2.
-Click add, choose reference to full configmap, and choose configmap created in previous step and click add.
+   - Click add, choose reference to full configmap, and choose configmap created in previous step and click add.
-   3.3.
-Click add, choose reference to full secret, and choose secrets created in previous step and click add.
+   - Click add, choose reference to full secret, and choose secrets created in previous step and click add.
-   3.4.
-Click add, choose literal value (click add after each, and repeat)
+   - Click add, choose literal value (click add after each, and repeat to set required environment variables.)
-        ***startdate*** = start year & month of invoice analysis in YYYY-MM format
+     - ***startdate*** = start year & month of invoice analysis in YYYY-MM format
-        ***enddate*** = end year & month invoice analysis in YYYY-MM format<br>
+     - ***enddate*** = end year & month invoice analysis in YYYY-MM format<br>
-        ***months*** = number of months to include for current.<br>
+     - ***months*** = number of months to include for current.<br>
-        ***output*** = report filename (including extension of XLSX to be written to COS bucket)<br>
+     - ***output*** = report filename (including extension of XLSX to be written to COS bucket)<br>
 4. Specify Any command line parameters using Command Overrides.<br>
- 4.1.
-Click Command Overrides<br>
+   - Click Command Overrides<br>
- 4.2.
-Under Arguments section specify command line arguments with one per line.
+   - Under Arguments section specify command line arguments with one per line.
     ```azure
     --no-detail
     --no-reconciliation
     --cosdetail
     ```
-5. to Run report click ***Submit job***
+5. To Run report click ***Submit job***
+7. To configure the report to run at a specified date and time configure an Event Subscription.
+   - From Project, Choose Event Subscription
+   - Click Create
+   - Choose Event type of Periodic timer
+   - Name subscription; click Next
+   - Select cron pattern or type your own.
+   - Recommend monthly on the 20th, as this is the SLIC/CFTS cutoff.
+The following pattern will run the job at 07 UTC (2am CDT) on the 20th of every month.
+    ```
+    00 07  20 * *
+    ```
+   - Click Next
+   - Leave Custom event data blank, click Next.
+   - Choose Event Consumer.
+Choose Component Type of Job, Choose The Job Name for the job you created in Step 2.
+Click Next.
+   - Review configuration Summary; click create.
 6. Logging for job can be found from job screen, by clicking Actions, Logging